U.S. targets violent Latin American street gang MS-13

-MS-13, whose U.S. members are mostly first-generation Salvadorean-Americans or Salvadorean nationals, was added to the Obama administration’s list of transnational criminal organizations - a label designed to cripple a criminal group’s finances.
+The gang, whose U.S. members are mostly first generation Salvadoran-Americans or Salvadoran nationals, was added to the Obama administration’s list of transnational criminal organizations - a label designed to cripple a criminal group’s finances.

 MS-13 is an organization with “substantial financial flows associated with it,” Treasury undersecretary David Cohen told reporters.
 The Treasury said the money that MS-13 generates in the United States from drug trafficking and other criminal activities is funneled to the gang’s leaders in El Salvador.